afk-bro/local-rag-system/README.md

 ### Embedding Caching

-Embeddings are automatically cached to improve performance on repeated ingestion.
+- Embeddings are automatically cached in the `embeddings_cache/` directory
+- Significantly improves performance on repeated ingestion
+- Cache is automatically managed and cleaned up

 ### Metadata Preservation